 A unique collection of photostat copies and transcriptions of manuscript and printed music of the Tudor and Jacobean periods, made in connection with the preparation of the 10-volume work entitled Tudor Church Music, published between 1922 and 1929 on behalf of the Carnegie United Kingdom Trust by Oxford University Press.
-The collection comprises approximately 20,000 sheets of photostats and transcripts of choral and instrumental works from various repositories including Peterhouse College, Cambridge, Durham Cathedral, the British Library, the Bodleian and Christchurch College Oxford, and Windsor Castle.
+The collection comprises approximately 20,000 sheets of photostats and transcripts of choral and instrumental works from various repositories including Peterhouse, Cambridge, Durham Cathedral, the British Library, the Bodleian Library and Christ Church, Oxford, and Windsor Castle.

 The collection was compiled in the course of the production of the series; the transcripts are chiefly by Alexander Ramsbotham.
 The editorial committee also included Sir Percy Buck, Edmund H. Fellowes, R.R.
 Terry and Sylvia Townsend Warner.